SirMysterion/CMPN-383-Virtualization-Wiki/DigitalOcean.md

 # Brief History

-A brief history of DigitalOce
+A brief history of DigitalOcean

 # What is DigitalOcean?